That's why the singer lived in Switzerland

 Tina Turner was born in the USA.
 But she has lived in Switzerland since the 1990s.
-There were very different reasons for that.
+There were very different reasons for this.

 Munich/Zurich – Tina Turner filled the largest stadiums all over the world.
 Millions of fans cheered the power woman with the lion’s mane when she whirled across the stages in high heels and a rather short leather skirt.
 Most of them were able to sing along to hits like “The Best”, “What’s Love Got To Do With It?” or “Private Dancer”.
 Tina Turner passed away on May 24 after a long illness.